'Out of Control'. Feb 2026.

 Again imagine that?

-The only Albion central defenders who may be comfortable in that Ramsay vision of central defending are Krystian Bielik and George Campbell, and we saw seeds of how this might work against Derby County, in the only mildly convincing spell of Ramsay’s reign so far.
+The only Albion central defenders who may be comfortable in that role are Krystian Bielik and George Campbell, and we saw seeds of how this might work against Derby County, in one of the only mildly convincing spells of Ramsay’s reign so far.

 But injuries to those two, and Ramsay STILL deploying the same system, honestly stunned me.